doctorbetaq/SimpleBio.jl/README.md

 ## Features
 + Sequence identification for DNA or RNA. (isDNA, isRNA functions)
 + Work with nucleotides:
-    *transcript (xtranscript) for transcription of DNA to RNA (xtranscript for DNA with nucleobase not ATCG.)
+    +transcript (xtranscript) for transcription of DNA to RNA (xtranscript for DNA with nucleobase not ATCG.)
-    *Reverse-compliment sequence using DNArc and RNArc functions.
+    +Reverse-compliment sequence using DNArc and RNArc functions.
-    *Retro-Transcription of RNA to DNA using RTanscript function.
+    +Retro-Transcription of RNA to DNA using RTanscript function.
-    *randseq function to generate DNA, RNA or amino acid chains.
+    +randseq function to generate DNA, RNA or amino acid chains.

 + Sequence alignment with nalign(DNA or RNA) and aalign (for amino acid sequences).
     (powered by BioAlignments.jl and BioSequences.jl)